Kim Kardashian Gushes Over Kanye West On His Birthday

 Kim Kardashian is showing her husband, Kanye West, some major love on his 41st birthday.
 The Keeping Up with the Kardashians star took to Instagram to post a sweet message to her man in honor of his special day.

-According to a June 8 report by Entertainment Tonight, Kim Kardashian posted a sweet photo of Kanye West with the couple’s youngest child, daughter Chicago, 5 months, sitting in his lap.
-The pair share two other children together, daughter North, 4, and son Saint, 2.
-Kim seemingly wanted everyone to know exactly how she feels about Kanye, and even referenced the “wild year” that the couple has been having.
+According to a June 8 report by Entertainment Tonight, Kim Kardashian posted a sweet photo of Kanye West with the couple’s youngest child, daughter Chicago, five months, sitting in his lap.
+The pair shares two other children together, daughter North, four, and son Saint, two.
+Kim seemingly wanted everyone to know exactly how she feels about Kanye and even referenced the “wild year” that the couple has been having.

 “It’s been a wild year but we’re here & life is good!
 So proud of you dropping back to back albums & fulfilling your dreams.
 You inspire me to make the impossible always become a reality.
-Love you”
+Love you.”

 While Kim Kardashian didn’t go into details about the couple’s “wild” past year, some fans believe that she may be referencing all of the drama that has formed around Kanye due to his epic Twitter rants, and controversial comments.